ucan-wg/revocation/README.md

 ## 4.4 `sig` Prefixed Signature

 The `sig` field MUST contain a signature that validates against the revoker's DID.
 The format to sign over MUST be prefixed with the UTF-8 string `REVOKE-UCAN:`, followed by the CID from the `rvk` field.
+Note that the prefix contains no spaces.

 ## 4.5 Example